 - Blood test information

 A subpoena does not mean the recipient has done anything wrong; it just means the court needs information they possess or can provide.
 For example, a personal injury lawyer may subpoena a witness in a car accident case to support the plaintiff’s claim.
+On the other hand, a subpoena may also be used to challenge a key piece of evidence, such as a motor vehicle accident report.

 What is Included in a Subpoena?